AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/publish-model-service-api.md

 # Publish a model as a service (API)

-This tutorial covers the process of publishing a model as a service using the [!DNL Sensei Machine Learning API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/sensei-ml-api.yaml).
+This tutorial covers the process of publishing a model as a service using the [[!DNL Sensei Machine Learning] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/sensei-ml-api.yaml).

 ## Getting started